JimmyL76/LittleRISC-V/README.md

 Here, a HALT is implemented as just an address in the instruction memory with all 0's.
 Prior stages should begin getting valid bits set to 0 as soon as a HALT enters the decode stage.
 However, a branch/jump might still be in the later stages of the pipeline.
 This was solved using a `FinishCtr` that gets reset upon a jump back, but which also stops the processor once three finish signals are set in a row

+## Video Demo

+This [video](https://drive.google.com/file/d/1oCVr7mlt3CBNa0UVcwoZdZKpuwLAlaj_/view?usp=sharing) shows the synthesized version on Basys 3 FPGA with the basic `generate_add_test()` example from `testScript.py`.
+The LEDs show the lower 16 bits of the ALU.RS1 execute stage input data, and the display shows the lower 16 bits in hex of Register 1 (which was added to with 1, 2, 4, 8, then 10).

 ## Next Steps